TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/interpreter.rst

 Python guru or system administrator.
 (E.g., :file:`/usr/local/python` is a popular alternative location.)

-On Windows machines where you have installed from the :ref:`Microsoft Store
+On Windows machines where you have installed kutoka the :ref:`Microsoft Store
 <windows-store>`, the :file:`python3.8` command will be available.
 If you have
 the :ref:`py.exe launcher <launcher>` installed, you can use the :file:`py` command.
 See :ref:`setting-envvars` for other ways to launch Python.